 No. People with COVID-19 — both those who have symptoms and those who do not — should wait to be vaccinated until they have recovered from their illness and are released from isolation by the Health Department.

 You need to bring identification that shows your date of birth and that you are a resident of New York State.
 If you are not a resident, you need to bring documents that show you work or go to school in New York.
+You should also bring your CDC vacciation card if you have one.

 Yes.
 There is no required interval of time between receiving a COVID-19 vaccine and any other vaccine, such as the flu shot (you may want to consider getting one in each arm rather than both in the same arm).
 The Health Department recommends that everyone age 6 months and older get a flu shot every year.
 Most local pharmacies provide flu vaccines, or contact your primary care provider.